AnthonyTudorov/PALISADE-SizeOf-Fork/README-build.md

 1. there is no longer a separate clean target for each component.
 You cannot, for example, "make cleancore".
 If you need to do this, remove everything under build/src/core

-2. There is not (yet) a giant unit test executable that runs every single test, and there may not be, going forward.
-"Test everything" really means "run the unit test for each component", and as we decouple pieces of the library each from the other, having a giant monolithic unit test might not make sense

-3. At the moment we do NOT include the following in the new cmake: circuit
+2. At the moment we do NOT include the following in the new cmake: circuit

-4. There needs to be a better way to manage version numbering, so that we don't need to edit five different files to make this stuff work.
+3. There needs to be a better way to manage version numbering, so that we don't need to edit five different files to make this stuff work.